Healthy Recipes Blog

 • Stirring prevents large ice crystals from forming and helps achieve a creamy consistency.

-• I recommend using Dutch-processed cocoa powder in this recipe.
+• I recommend using Dutch-processed cocoa powder.
 Dutch processing adds an alkali to the cacao, reducing its acidity.
 Natural cacao powder is quite acidic.
 Dutch-processed cocoa powder is milder.

 • You can keep this yogurt in the freezer for up to three months.
 The longer you keep it, the icier it will become, so remove it from the freezer 30 minutes before serving it.
 Sometimes, if it's been in the freezer for a while, I run it through the food processor to remove the iciness and make a creamy soft-serve froyo.